Functionally graded material: History

 The concept of FGM was first considered in Japan in 1984 during a space plane project, where a combination of materials used would serve the purpose of a thermal barrier capable of withstanding a surface temperature of 2000 K and a temperature gradient of 1000 K across a 10 mm section.
 In recent years this concept has become more popular in Europe, particularly in Germany.
 A transregional collaborative research center (SFB Transregio) is funded since 2006 in order to exploit the potential of grading monomaterials, such as steel, aluminium and polypropylen, by using thermomechanically coupled manufacturing processes.

 General information

+FGMs can vary in either composition and structure, for example, porosity, or both to produce the resulting gradient.
+The gradient can be categorized as either continuous or discontinuous, which exhibits a stepwise gradient.

+There are several examples of FGMs in nature, including bamboo and bone, which alter their microstructure to create a material property gradient.
+In biological materials, the gradients can be produced through changes in the chemical composition, structure, interfaces, and through the presence of gradients spanning multiple length scales.
+Specifically within the variation of chemical compositions, the manipulation of the mineralization, the presence of inorganic ions and biomolecules, and the level of hydration have all been known to cause gradients in plants and animals.

 The basic structural units of FGMs are elements or material ingredients represented by maxel.
 The term maxel was introduced in 2005 by Rajeev Dwivedi and Radovan Kovacevic at Research Center for Advanced Manufacturing (RCAM).
 The attributes of maxel include the location and volume fraction of individual material components.

 A maxel is also used in the context of the additive manufacturing processes (such as stereolithography, selective laser sintering, fused deposition modeling, etc.) to describe a physical voxel (a portmanteau of the words 'volume' and 'element'), which defines the build resolution of either a rapid prototyping or rapid manufacturing process, or the resolution of a design produced by such fabrication means.

+The transition between the two materials can be approximated by through either a power-law or exponential law relation:

+Power Law: $E=E_oz^k$ where $E_o$ is the Young's modulus at the surface of the material, z is the depth from surface, and k is a non-dimensional exponent ($0<k<1$).

+Exponential Law: $E=E_oe^{\alpha z}$ where $\alpha <0$ indicates a hard surface and $\alpha >0$ indicates soft surface.